Downster/Downster/README.md

--Hi, I’m @Brendan Downing
+-Hi, I’m @Brendan Downing, thanks for visiting my profile!

 -I’m interested in ...
-Web application development
+Web application development, specifically for small businesses serving underprivlidged/underresourced communities.

--Languages I am familiar with ...
+-I am familiar with ...
 Python, HTML, CSS, React, Java, Javascript

--I’m currently learning ...
-Python/JavaScript/MERN Stack

 -I’m looking to collaborate on ...
 Web based applications

 -How to reach me ... b.downing.code@gmail.com

-Learning the ropes and on the road to becoming a Junior Developer.
-Looking to help out however I can and learn as much as I can along the way!
+Looking to make some positive change in the world through technology and learn as much as I can along the way!

-I have a collection of the tasks I have completed for various courses in my repositories section.
+I have a collection of the various projects I have completed in my repositories section.

-My profile on HackerRank is called imbrandan (https://www.hackerrank.com/imbrandan)